GodcraftPlata/misc-stuff_substratum-theme/README.md

 • pierx for the inspiration to make a little splash screen (even if it isn't working, like at all)

-• AndyGCYan (XDA) for letting me use his navbar overlays for MIUI and Oreo navbars (kang 100)
+• AndyYan (XDA) for letting me use his navbar overlays for MIUI and Oreo navbars (kang 100)

 • Everyone who helped me (especially djdarkknight96, who taught me the basics)